fluxninja/aperture/docs/content/concepts/flux-meter.md

 The default metric tracked by _Flux Meter_ is the flow's workload duration in milliseconds.
-The _Flux Meter_ might be configured to track any arbitrary metric from OpenTelemetry attributes on log or span telemetry streams based on the [insertion method][flow-control-insertion].
+The _Flux Meter_ might be configured to track any arbitrary metric from OpenTelemetry attributes on log or span telemetry streams based on the insertion method.
 For instance, any of the metrics defined in the Envoy [access log specification][envoy-access-log-spec] might be used by _Flux Meter_.

 ## Buckets